MstGhafouri/devcamper/README.md

   * Owner only

 ### 👨👦 Users & Authentication

 - Authentication will be ton using JWT/cookies
   * JWT and cookie should expire in 30 days
 - User registration
   * Register as a "user" or "publisher"
   * Once registered, a token will be sent along with a cookie (token = xxx)
   * Passwords must be hashed
+- Confirm user email
+  * Once registered, a confirmation email will be sent along with a token
 - User login
   * User can login with email and password
   * Plain text password will compare with stored hashed password